 Santa Clarita Public Library

-All Library computers with Internet access and the Library’s wireless network use a technology protection measure that protects all users including minors against access to visual depictions that are obscene or child pornography or other material considered inappropriate for or harmful to minors.
+All Library computers with Internet access and the Library’s wireless network use a technology protection measure that protects all users including minors against access to visual material considered inappropriate for or harmful to minors.

 As is the case with any electronic media system provided by the City, Library users should not have an expectation of privacy when using any form of electronic media.

 The Santa Clarita Public Library provides computer access to minors, including access to the Internet.
 To the extent possible, steps shall be taken to promote the safety and security of minor users of the online computer network when using email, chat rooms, instant messaging and other forms of direct communication.

 Specifically as required by the Children’s Internet Protection Act, prevention of inappropriate network usage includes unauthorized access, including “hacking” and other unlawful activities as well as unauthorized disclosure, use and dissemination of personal information regarding minors.